chendriksen/pijs-tweet-sms/README.md

 3. Update the code with your credentials.
 4. Copy the code from index.js into your pijs code editor.
 5. You're done!

+TIP: This can also be run as a standard Node.js application!